-This method allows to exchange salted user password hashes with other CMS like Drupal or Wordpress as they support phpass too.
-This is the format of previously generated salted user passwords by extension t3sec_saltedpw.
-This method uses a third-party library.
+This method allows to exchange salted hashes with other CMS like Drupal or Wordpress as they support phpass too.
+This is the format of previously generated salted user passwords by extension t3sec\saltedpw.
+This method is derived from a third-party library.
 It's a decent default setting.